WeLoveCat/daily_sentence/README.md

 ### 4. Shortcut Keys Support
 To improve user operation efficiency, the app supports a series of shortcut key operations such as play/pause music, switching songs, etc.
-- Space: Favorite or unfavorite the current sentence.
+- `Space`: Favorite or unfavorite the current sentence.
-- Ctrl + Space: Play or pause the current music.
+- `Ctrl + Space`: Play or pause the current music.
-- Left Arrow Key: Switch to the previous sentence.
+- `Left Arrow Key`: Switch to the previous sentence.
-- Right Arrow Key: Switch to the next sentence.
+- `Right Arrow Key`: Switch to the next sentence.
-- Alt: Toggle between the main page (displaying random sentences) and the favorites page.
+- `Alt`: Toggle between the main page (displaying random sentences) and the favorites page.
-- Ctrl + Left Arrow Key: Skip to the previous song.
+- `Ctrl + Left Arrow Key`: Skip to the previous song.
-- Ctrl + Right Arrow Key: Skip to the next song.
+- `Ctrl + Right Arrow Key`: Skip to the next song.

 ### 5. Main Components
 - **Date Display**: Shows the current month and date.